-When i write and run Django app models unit test, i meet an error like this django.contrib.auth.models.User.DoesNotExist: User matching query does not exist.
+When I write and run the Django app models unit test, I meet an error like this django.contrib.auth.models.User.DoesNotExist: User matching query does not exist.

 from django.test import TestCase from django.contrib.auth.models import User class ModelTest(TestCase): @classmethod def setUpClass(cls): # below code will fix AttributeError: type object 'Model Test' has no attribute 'cls_atomics' error. super(ModelTest, cls).setUpClass() # get Django authentication user object whose username is 'tom'. user = User.objects.get(username='tom') print(user)

-But as the Django docs said, in Django unit test, the model used database is not the real product database, it is a temporary database which is created when the unit test start and destroyed after the unit test stop, so the User model object whose username is ‘tom’ do not exist during the unit test execution.
-Please refer Writing and running tests in Django The test database section.
+But as the Django docs said, in the Django unit test, the model used database is not the real product database, it is a temporary database that is created when the unit test starts and destroyed after the unit test stop, so the User model object whose username is ‘tom’ does not exist during the unit test execution.
+Please refer to the Writing and running tests in Django The test database section.

-So when above test case class run, the temporary created database do not has any User model data.
+So when the above test case class runs, the temporary created database does not has any User model data.
 So you should add user ‘tom’ in the test function first to save it to the temporary database, then get it to resolve the error like below.